You can go on a few great day trips from Cartagena.

 San Basilio de Palenque

-PRACTICAL INFORMATION: You can get to Tierra Bomba by boat from Bocagrande.
-The ride lasts around 10 minutes and costs around $5 USD one way.
+You can get to Tierra Bomba by boat from Bocagrande.
+The ride lasts around 10 minutes and it is very inexpensive.

-PRACTICAL INFORMATION: You can get to Usiacuri by bus from Cartagena.
+You can get to Usiacuri by bus from Cartagena – there are regular departures.

 Where Not To Go On Day Trips From Cartagena